squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  {i} '''libcap''' or '''libcap2''' need the developer versions (libcap-dev?) to compile with Squid.
 Any current version should do since these are old requirements unchanged since TPROXY version 2.

+=== IPv6 Support ===

+There is now some support available from Balabit for patched kernels and iptables to perform TPROXY with IPv6 protocol.

+[[Squid-3.2]] (HEAD) has been adjusted to use IPv6 on http_port set with the tproxy option.

 == Squid Configuration ==

 Configure build options